 I completed my PhD in the lab of Hilary Ashe at the University of Manchester in the UK in 2009, examining the differentiation of Drosophila germline stem cells, where I discovered my passion for awkward and repetitive dissection.
-I joined the lab of Iswar Hariharan at UC Berkeley as a postdoc in 2011, studying tissue regeneration - a subject I have developed an unhealthy fascination with.
+I joined the lab of Iswar Hariharan at UC Berkeley as a postdoc in 2011, studying tissue regeneration - a subject I have developed a strong passion for.
 I started my lab at ASU in 2018, and currently teach Regeneration and Stem Cell Biology (BIO494/598) and Genetics (BIO340).
 I can usually be found lingering around the fly lab distracting my students, when I should be writing grants and papers in my office.
 I also enjoy running and going to the pub.

 2012-2014: Postdoctoral Scholar, California Institute of Regenerative Medicine.